What Is Traditional Chinese Medicine

 6. Chinese Nutrition

 This mode of dieting in China is rooted in the knowledge that food produces various effects on human organisms.
-In the tradition, a balanced diet consists of five tastes, mainly bitter, spicy, salty, sweet, and sour.
+In tradition, a balanced diet consists of five tastes, mainly bitter, spicy, salty, sweet, and sour.
 Foods with specific flavours have particular properties.
 In Chinese culture, there are no forbidden foods, and no one diet fits all in matters of nutrition.
 Diet plays a very crucial role in health promotion.

 Benefits of Traditional Chinese Medicine